World Day of Prayer for Vocations

 Invocation: E te Ariki … Response: Whakarongo mai rā ki a mātou

-For young men and women; That God may give them the gift of understanding to discern their service in the Church, the priesthood, diaconate, or consecrated life; And for the gift of courage to follow His call.
+For young women and men: That God may give them the gift of understanding to discern their service in the Church, to be pilgrims of hope and builders of peace.
+Grant them the gift of courage to follow His call.
 E te Ariki …

-Seeking more information about a vocation to the priesthood?
+Seeking more information about a vocation to the priesthood or religious life?

 Visit your Diocesan Office website for more information.